I'm a printmaker living in South Wales.

 In 2018 I worked with musician and producer Martyn Ware and multi-media artist Tracey Moberly to create POWER, a multi-disciplinary installation and exhibition.
 The collaboration which included a 3D soundscape, projections and a collection of prints was a response to the history of manufacturing and the decline of the UK steel industry.

 More recently I was supported by Wales Arts International and the Arts Council of Wales to connect with Pakistani printmaker, Muhammad Atif Khan.
-Together we created DIPTYCH, a collection of 16 limited edition prints.
+Together we created DIPTYCH, a collection of 16 limited-edition prints.
 We each made images, exchanged work and created a visual response on the same paper, resulting in a unique combination of visual vocabulary with references drawn from our own cultures and heritage.
 The collection is currently touring venues in both the UK and Pakistan.

-Over the years I have worked with many organisations and businesses to create bespoke artwork for interior spaces.
-I’ve worked extensively in education; in Primary, Secondary, Further and Higher Education sectors, and have a long-standing commitment to sharing my expertise with groups in the community.
+I’ve worked extensively in education; in Primary, Secondary, Further and Higher Education sectors, and I have a long-standing commitment to sharing my expertise with groups in the community.